MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P5-Adding-Bar-Button-Items/content.md

 >
 ![result of adding bar button items](./images/barButtonItems-added.png)

 Great!
-We have successfully added the necessary bar buttons items for **Make School Notes**!
+We have successfully added the necessary bar buttons items for Make School Notes!
 However, if you tried clicking the + button you would notice that is doesn't do anything.
 Let's fix that by creating a new segue from the + button to the *Display Note View Controller*.

 >[action] Create a *show* segue from the + button to the *Display Note View Controller*.
+Set the segue identifier to "addNote".
+>
-(Remember that when we want to create segues, all we have to do is `CNTR-click` from an object in our storyboard to a view controller!)
+(Remember that when we want to create segues, all we have to do is `Control-click` from an object in our storyboard to a view controller!)
+>
+Also, update the `prepareForSegue()` method in the List Notes View Controller as follows:
+>
+    override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {
+      if let identifier = segue.identifier {
+        if identifier == "displayNote" {
+          print("Table view cell tapped")
+        } else if identifier == "addNote" {
+          print("+ button tapped")
+        }
+      }
+    }

+The code above is identical to our previous code with the exception that we have added an `else if` statement to check when the **+** button is tapped.

-When you tap the **+** button the Display Note View Controller scene should appear; however, notice that when you tap the **Cancel** button nothing happens!
-To fix this problem we will have to use what is known as an *unwind segue*!
+Now when you tap the **+** button the Display Note View Controller scene should appear.
+We would like to trigger segues when we tap the *Cancel* and *Save* buttons as well; however, we must use a special type of segue for these buttons called an *unwind segue*.

-## Introducing Unwind Segues
+# Introducing Unwind Segues

 Unwind segues are used to undue transitions that were triggered by other segues.
 For instance, if we had used a segue to get from view controller A to view controller B, we could use an unwind segue to undue that segue, thus taking us from view controller B back to view controller A.

-In the above example, if we were to use a regular segue when transitioning from view controller B back to view controller A, we would actual be creating a new instance of view controller A. (Which means we would have two instances of view controller A and one instance of view controller B.) If we then transitioned back to view controller B, we would once again create a new instance of view controller B. (Which means we would then have two instances of both view controllers.)
+In the above example, if we *didn't* use unwind segues (i.e. we used a regular segue) when transitioning from view controller B back to view controller A, we would create a new instance of view controller A. (Which means we would have two instances of view controller A and one instance of view controller B.) If we then transitioned back to view controller B, we would once again create a new instance, this time of view controller B. (Which means we would then have two instances of both view controllers.)
 If we kept transitioning back and forth between the view controllers, we would continue to create new instances of both view controllers - this is called a *memory leak* and can lead to your app crashing!
 We use unwind segues when transitioning between view controllers to avoid memory leaks.

 To create an unwind segue we must do two things: